Read on to discover more about the Lake Superior Agates we use!

 As the tectonic plates pulled apart, a large basin was left behind.
 This basin was baby Lake Superior and in her, agates began to form.
 Oxygen and carbon dioxide bubbles became trapped within the lava flows forming vesicles.
 Time passed and the flows became permeated with groundwater rich with minerals.
 Quartz crystalized within the gas vesicles and formed the agates we know today.

-Pattern variations include fortification agates which feature bold, straight bands wrapping around a center point (below) and the rare eye agates which have perfectly round dot bands that speckle the surface of the stone (above, middle).
+Pattern variations include fortification agates which feature bold, straight bands wrapping around a center point (below, right) and the rare eye agates which have perfectly round dot bands that speckle the surface of the stone (above, left).

 Imperfections can become the most interesting elements of stones.
 In agates, composition variations are known as "inclusions".
 Plume agates have fluffy inclusions which often appear to be soft and have depth, often resembling feathers, plants, or flowers.
 These inclusions are created when oxide minerals grow within the forming agate.
 In the early stages, the agate is a gelatinous substance which provides support for the inclusions to expand.
 Over time it hardens and the patterns are solidified in the gorgeous gemstones we see today.